ClearlyDazed/samsungTVlegacy/README.rst

 Added extra time for time_interval to process string of key codes

 =============
-samsunglegacy
+samsungTVlegacy
 =============

-samsunglegacy is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
+samsungTVlegacy is a library and a command line tool for remote controlling Samsung televisions via a TCP/IP connection.
 It currently supports both pre-2016 TVs as well most of the modern Tizen-OS TVs with Ethernet or Wi-Fi connectivity.